 Valerio: Okay, great.
 I'm going to take the opportunity right now to ask you this question: how do you see the use of social in particular, of the Internet in general, among younger people, from pre-teen to teen agers (of which you are a part)?
 All the time in the media there's talk about who, people who are plugged in, people who are conditioned by social, crap made all over the net.
 I am of the opinion that anyway one cavorts, regardless of social.
 What's your point of view, what's good about it, and how young people like you can use this technology to stay connected, progress, learn, what do you think?

 Valeria: I think technology is definitely a good tool, and also the whole digital online part should not be demonized as most people do.
 Very often it is demonized by people who don't know it or don't want to know it.
 The opportunities that can be found online are so many, in my opinion what the Italian school should do (which is then what we also try to do to make up for precisely what the Italian school does not do), is to teach that on YouTube, on social, you can't just use Fortnite or other such games, but you can open up a world.
-On YouTube you can follow so many tutorials to get passionate about any field not just technology; I, for example, for my eighth grade term paper used social.
+On YouTube you can follow a lot of tutorials to get passionate about any field not only technology; I, for example, used social for my eighth grade term paper.
 You can contact very important people; I, for example, contacted astronaut Luca Parmitano while he was in space.
 So social is a tool that you have to learn how to use from an early age to make it a tool that then can be useful to us in the future.
 For example, we do most of our work now because of social and the whole online part.

 Valerio: How do you use them?
 What kind of use do you make of social, do you post tutorials, do you post videos, do you just use it for promotional purposes, what strategy do you adopt, more or less?